 Who is Hardeep Singh Nijjar – Sikh separatist leader murdered in Canada

-Terrorist in India and prayer leader in Canada – the man at the centre of worsening ties between two nations
+Dubbed a ‘terrorist’ in India and a ‘prayer leader’ in Canada, Nijjar’s death is at the centre of worsening ties between two nations

 Justin Trudeau accuses India of being involved in killing Sikh leader in Canada

-The killing of a Sikh separatist leader has dragged ties between India and Canada to their lowest and led to the firing of diplomats and derailment of trade talks.
+The killing of a Sikh separatist leader has torpedoed relations between India and Canada, leading to the firing of diplomats and derailment of trade talks.

+Hardeep Singh Nijjar was president of Guru Nanak Sikh Gurdwara in Surrey in British Columbia, and killed on 18 June on the gurudwara’s premises.

-The chief of Khalistan Tiger Force Hardeep Singh Nijjar, who carried a bounty of Rs 1m (£9,710) for information leading to his arrest, was killed on 18 June on the premises of a gurudwara in Surrey in British Columbia.
+In India Nijjar was listed as a wanted terrorist, and the subject of a Rs 1m (£9,710) bounty for information leading to his arrest.
+A supporter of Sikh separatist causes, Nijjar was accused of leading a proscribed militant organisation called the Khalistan Tiger Force.

 Three months after his death, Canadian prime minister Justin Trudeau claimed the Indian government could be behind the killing of Nijjar, kicking up a diplomatic row that is likely to worsen already faltering bilateral ties.